-- 62.1 A Notice of Motion must be: - 62.1.1 in the approved format; - 62.1.2 signed by the Councillor submitting it, (including electronic signature where the notice of motion is being submitted electronically); and - 62.1.3 submitted to the Chief Executive Officer no later than 10 Business Days prior to the Council Meeting at which it is to be considered. - A Councillor submitting a Notice of Motion under rule 62.1 will do so in sufficient time to allow for its amendment prior to the Finalisation of the Agenda, if required under rule 63. - 62.3 The Chief Executive Officer must inform Councillors about the potential legal and cost implications of any proposed Notice of Motion. - A Notice of Motion must relate to the objectives, role and functions or Council as outlined in the Act. - A Notice of Motion must call for a Council report if the Notice of Motion proposes any action that: - 62.5.1 impacts the levels of Council service; - 62.5.2 commits Council to expenditure greater than \$25,000, that is not included in the adopted Council Budget; - 62.5.3 proposes to establish, amend or extend Council policy; - 62.5.4 proposes to impact the rights of any person who has not had the opportunity to contribute their views; - 62.5.5 commits Council to any contractual arrangement; or - 62.5.6 concerns any litigation in respect of which Council is a party.
+- 62.1 A Notice of Motion must be: - 62.1.1 submitted on the appropriate form via the Councillor Portal; - 62.1.2 submitted no later than 10 Business Days prior to the Council Meeting at which it is to be considered. - The Chief Executive Officer must inform Councillors about the potential legal and cost implications of any proposed Notice of Motion. - 62.3 A Notice of Motion must relate to the objectives, role and functions of Council as outlined in the Act. - A Notice of Motion must call for a Council report if the Notice of Motion proposes any action that: - 62.4.1 impacts the levels of Council service; - 62.4.2 commits Council to either a loss of income, or expenditure that is not included in the adopted Council Budget, to the value of \$25,000 or greater; - 62.4.3 proposes to establish, amend or extend Council policy; - 62.4.4 proposes to impact the rights of any person who has not had the opportunity to contribute their views; - 62.4.5 commits Council to any contractual arrangement; or - 62.4.6 concerns any litigation in respect of which Council is a party.